-Regarding the integration of sustainability risks into the investment decisions of the sub-funds, the sub-fund management distinguishes between ESG integration, Smart Integration as well as individualised approaches of certain sub-fund managers.
+Regarding the integration of sustainability risks into the investment decisions of the sub-funds, the sub-fund management distinguishes between ESG integration and individualised approaches of certain sub-fund managers.
 For each sub-fund, the special section of the sales prospectus discloses the method by which the sub-fund management considers sustainability risks in their investment decisions.